Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Caloundra - Kings Beach has 30 active public transport stops, all of which are bus stops.
-These stops are served by 9 different routes that together provide 2612 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents on average located 207 meters from the nearest stop.
+These stops are served by nine different routes that together facilitate 2612 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents on average being located 207 meters from the nearest stop.

-On average, there are 373 trips per day across all routes, which equates to approximately 87 weekly trips per individual stop.
+Across all routes, there is an average of 373 trips per day, which equates to approximately 87 weekly trips per individual stop.

 Frequently Asked Questions - Transport